Bemarivo Special Reserve

-Bemarivo Reserve is a wildlife reserve in the north-west of Madagascar.
+Bemarivo Reserve is a wildlife reserve 12 km from Besalampy in the region of Melaky in the north-west of Madagascar.
 It was created in 1956 and covers an area of 12080 ha.
 The reserve is known for its fauna especially endemic birds.

 Geography

 The reserve is located on a coastal plateau in the region of Melaky, about 12 km from the town and commune of Besalampy, and 5 km from the Mozambique Channel coast.
 It has a warm climate with an average daily temperature of 25 C and the rainy season is from November to February with an annual rainfall of approximately 1000 mm.
 The Bemarivo River is a tributary of the Sofia River and flows permanently during the dry season unlike the small tributaries of the Marotondro and Ampandra Rivers which are seasonal.
 The main vegetation is dense, dry deciduous forest, dominated by trees of Cordyla, Dalbergia, Diospyros, Eugenia, Grewia, Cryptocarya agathophylla and Sideroxylon species.
 Outside the forest, there is secondary savanna with Bismarckia palms, and Tsimanjonotsy and Ranovoribe lakes and marshes.
 The Sakalava are the dominant ethnic group.